Write your own tests!

 There are two variants relevant:

-The JUnit 5 Assumtions are effective, but can only test for true or false, so you need to feed it a boolean expression.
+The JUnit 5 Assumptions are effective, but can only test for true or false, so you need to feed it a boolean expression.
 Look at the API to see all features.
 But simple may be just perfect here.

 @Test